Retirement Homes in Kingston

 The limestone city, located at the mouth of the St. Lawrence River, is one of Canada’s most established settlements, and has solidified its reputation as a great retirement city.
 Kingston’s diverse 55+ community, which makes up approximately 30 percent of the population, has excellent access to health care and senior services, as well as a host of opportunities for recreation and a number of excellent retirement homes.
 With social activities and care options to fit the unique needs of all types of seniors, it’s no wonder Eastern Ontario’s largest city was voted MoneySense magazine’s best Canadian city to retire in 2014.

-List of retirement homes in Kingston
+List of retirement homes in Kingston and area

 Some of the best retirement homes in Kingston are listed below.
 Click to view a community's full profile, or refine your search by accessing the map or advanced search views.